IGVF-DACC/igvf-ui/components/docs/sortable-grid.md

 **id** {string} required

-Unique identifier for the column that must match the name of the property within each object that this column displays.
+Unique identifier for the column that normally matches the name of the property within each object that this column displays.
+In special cases, you can simply invent an identifier for columns that show data not in a single property of each object — perhaps they combine multiple properties.

 ---